Middle Cove, New South Wales: Aboriginal culture

 Before European settlement, this area was populated by the Aboriginal tribe Cammeraygal, which lends its name to the nearby suburb of Cammeray.
 Governor Phillip in a dispatch of 1790 reported: "...About the north-west part of this harbour there is a tribe which is mentioned as being very powerful, either from their numbers or the abilities of their chief.
 This district is called Cammerra, the head of the tribe is named Cammerragal, by which name the men of that tribe are distinguished.
 Of these Bands, we know more about the Cammeraygals.
 They are recorded as being a very powerful people and by far the most numerous.
 They were also the most robust and muscular and had the extraordinary privilege of extracting a tooth from the natives of other Bands and Tribes inhabiting the sea-coast."

 Population

-In the 2016 Census, there were 1,340 people in Middle Cove.
-65.6% of people were born in Australia and 77.4% of people only spoke English at home.
-The most common responses for religion were No Religion 36.0%, Catholic 27.3% and Anglican 13.4%.
+In the 2021 Census, there were 1,327 people in Middle Cove.
+63.1% of people were born in Australia and 76.7% of people only spoke English at home.
+The most common responses for religion were No Religion 43.0%, Catholic 24.9%, Anglican 13.6% and Buddhism 2.1%.